 About this Guide

 This guide was created for SK536 students.
-It provides information about doing a literature review, finding sources that contribute to evidence-based practice, and critically evaluating sources of information.
+It provides information about doing a literature review, finding sources that contribute to evidence-based practice, critically evaluating sources of information, and citing.

 Doing a Literature Review